andreasjost/CI-MS3-Software-Forum/README.md

 ### Current Features
 - Show topics from a database, display them with pagination
-- Adding, edditing and deleting a topic
+- Adding, editing and deleting a topic
-- sorting/filtering topics accoring to:
+- sorting/filtering topics according to:
     - date (ascending and descending)
     - Platform
     - cost